filipvanlaenen/norwegian_polls/index.md

 + **SV:** Sosialistisk Venstreparti
 + **MDG:** Miljøpartiet de Grønne
 + **R:** Rødt
-+ **Performance:** How well the pollster did in terms of number of results within the 95% confidence interval
++ **PERF:** How well the pollster did in terms of number of results within the 95% confidence interval
 + **N/A (single party):** Party not included the published results
 + **N/A (entire row):** Calculation for this opinion poll not started yet